Educator Resources

 • Multiple sites can connect at the same time

-We can deliver up to five programs per school per day.
-For schools with over five classes, we recommend connecting two to three classes at the same time or scheduling programs over multiple days.
+We can deliver up to three programs per school per day.
+For schools with over three classes, we recommend connecting two to three classes at the same time or scheduling programs over multiple days.

 Technology Requirements